Linesearch-free adaptive Bregman proximal gradient for convex minimization under local relative smoothness: Numerical experiments

 is given by

 Formally, the problem is cast in form \eqref{eq:P} as

-where \(\func{\indicator_{\Delta_n}}{\R^n}{\Rinf}\) is the \emph{indicator function} of the set \(\Delta_n\), namely such that \(\indicator_{\Delta_n}(x)=0\) for \(x\in\Delta_n\) and \(\indicator_{\Delta_n}(x)=\infty\) otherwise.
+where \(\indicator_{\Delta_n}:\R^n\to\Rinf\) is the \emph{indicator function} of the set \(\Delta_n\), namely such that \(\indicator_{\Delta_n}(x)=0\) for \(x\in\Delta_n\) and \(\indicator_{\Delta_n}(x)=\infty\) otherwise.

-Only algorithms able to cope with lack of relative smoothness and full domain from \cref{table:algorithms} are employed.
+Only algorithms able to cope with lack of relative smoothness of \(f\) and strong convexity and real valuedness of \(\kernel\) from \cref{table:algorithms} are employed.
 We conducted experiments on regression datasets from the LIBSVM repository \cite{chang2011libsvm}, aiming to evaluate its ability to identify the most relevant data points for predicting associated labels; specifically, the bodyfat dataset (\(n=252\), \(m=14\)), the mpg dataset (\(n=392\), \(m=7\)), and the housing dataset (\(n=506\), \(m=13\)).
-Also in this case, the proposed adaptive method \refBY{} exhibits superior performance over the linearch variant.
+Also in this case, the proposed adaptive method \refBY{} exhibits superior performance over the linesearch variant.

 We also remark that all solutions in the considered problems exhibit high sparsity (bodyfat: {83.73}\%, mpg: {96.43}\%, housing: {92.29}\%), and thus lie on the boundary of \(\dom\kernel\).
 The bottom plots in \cref{fig:KLSDataset} nonetheless demonstrate that the proposed \refBY{} generates stepsizes that stay bounded away from zero, although not theoretically guaranteed by \cref{thm:main:zone}.
 Whether a rigorous confirmation of this trend can be established is currently under investigation.